Key Takeaways

 Our dedicated team of licensed professionals ensures every client receives the best care possible, supported by accreditation from The Joint Commission.
 We are committed to safety and personalized treatment plans.

-1. Deep Breathing: The 4-7-8 Method
+1. Deep Breathing with The 4-7-8 Method

 The 4-7-8 breathing technique is particularly effective because it activates your parasympathetic nervous system, which is the body’s natural calming mechanism.
+This is how the breathing technique works:

-Begin by inhaling quietly through your nose for 4 seconds.
-Hold your breath for 7 seconds to create a brief pause that helps reset your nervous system.
-Then exhale completely through your mouth for 8 seconds, making a whooshing sound if comfortable.
+- Hold your breath for 7 seconds to create a brief pause that helps reset your nervous system.Â

 Repeat this cycle four times when you first begin practicing, as overdoing it might cause lightheadedness.
 As you become more comfortable with the technique, you can increase to eight repetitions.